prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 __Download a file__
-You can use `wget` or `curl` to download files.
+Change directory to your home directory.
+You likely have permissions to write to your home directory.
+Now use `wget` or `curl` to download files.
 On some systems only one of these may be available
 ```
+cd ~
 curl -O https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/cuffdiff.txt
 ```